elharo/xom/RELEASING.md

     `~/xom/dist/website$ gcloud app deploy --no-promote --project=xom-website`

 4. Check that the staging site—URL found in the output of `gcloud app deploy`—looks OK.
-If it is, promote it from the cloud console.
+If it is, promote it from the [cloud console](https://console.cloud.google.com) using *Versions > Migrate Traffic*.

 5. sftp the files to IBiblio including the assorted jar and zip files